adjust/webdev-assignment/README.md

 2. You **MUST clone this repo** to a location of your choosing, where you can work on your solution.
 See how to clone a repository [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 3. Write your solution to the exercise.
 4. Push your solution to a private repo in your personal Github account.
-5. When you are ready for us to take a look, add these github users `nachoadjust`, `ftpaul`, `dev-marketing` as [collaborators](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) to your repo.
+5. When you are ready for us to take a look, add these Github users `nachoadjust`, `ftpaul`, `dev-marketing` as [collaborators](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository) to your repo.

 ---